grantr/mama_search/README.md

 Start elasticsearch.
 Elasticsearch is run in the foreground and should be stopped via <code>Ctrl+C</code>.

+## ISSUES

+* The default elasticsearch executable makes it hard to move config files out of the project root, so configuration stays in elasticsearch/server/config for now
+* Rubberband tries to autodiscover nodes immediately.
+Until this is changed, the global client in the initializer should remain commented.

 ## CREDITS

 Mama Search is heavily inspired by [Mama Cass](http://github.com/carbonfive/mama_cass)